Job ID: 10126

 Key Leadership Agenda

-The Chair of Pediatrics will articulate and execute a bold, forward-looking vision that advances excellence across postgraduate and undergraduate medical education while elevating the quality, scope, and impact of clinical services within the Department of Pediatrics.
-This leader will strengthen and expand the department’s scholarly portfolio — fostering innovative research, faculty development, and academic productivity — to enhance its regional and national prominence.
-The Chair of Pediatrics will provide leadership in strategic planning related to the expansion/growth of all departmental programs and academically-related public service with the mission and priorities of the medical school and university.
+The Chair will articulate and execute a bold, forward-looking vision that advances excellence in graduate and undergraduate medical education while elevating the quality, scope, and impact of clinical services within the Department of Pediatrics.
+This leader will strengthen and expand the department’s scholarly activity — fostering innovative research, faculty development, and academic productivity — to enhance its regional and national prominence.
+The Department of Pediatrics currently includes 36 faculty members, 39 residents, and 56 staff members, supported by an annual operating budget of $17 million.
+Revenue streams include clinical services through the medical practice income plan, contracts with community partners, and funding from hospital affiliates.

 A Best Place to Work and Live – No State Income Tax!